dashingsoft/pyarmor/docs/questions.rst

 Marshal loads failed when running xxx.py
 ----------------------------------------

-* The version Python to running scripts is different from the version Python to obfuscated script
+1. Check whether the version of Python to run obfuscated scripts is same as the version of Python to obfuscate script

+2. Check whether the capsule is generated based on current license of PyArmor.
+Try to move global capsule `~/.pyarmor_capsule.zip` to any other path, then obfuscate scripts again.

-* The capsule used to generated license for obfuscated scripts is different from the capsule used to obfuscate the scripts.
+3. Be sure the capsule used to generated the license file is same as the capsule used to obfuscate the scripts.
+The filename of the capsule will be shown in the console when the command is running.

 _pytransform can not be loaded twice
 ------------------------------------